-- Pack resistance bands and a jump rope!
-If your hotel doesn’t have a gym or area nearby that’s great for running, resistance band workouts are a great way to get in a workout while away!
+- Pack resistance bands, sliders, and a jump rope!
+If your hotel doesn’t have a gym or area nearby that’s great for running, resistance band and slider workouts are a great way to get in a workout while away!
 They transport easily so they won’t be taking up a ton of space in your suitcase.
 A jump rope packs easily as well!

 - Pack your running shoes.
 As I mentioned earlier, running is a great way to explore your surroundings.
 If you don’t enjoy running, that’s ok!
 Instead of heading out for a morning run, head out for a walk instead!
 Walk to a brunch spot nearby or go explore the area on foot!

 - Find restaurants that are in walking distance from your hotel.

 - Remember that vacations are a good break from your typical workout routine.
 It’s a good time to focus on easier workouts, resting your body, and enjoying your time away.
 The weights will be there when you get home.
 Going a week or two without lifting won’t have any effect on your body anyways.
 You may even feel stronger once you get home and back in the gym!